emqx/blog/en/202304/5-key-concepts-for-mqtt-broker-in-sparkplug-specification.md

 ## Conclusion

-In the Sparkplug specification, an [MQTT broker](https://www.emqx.io/) is an indispensable component to incorporate the above 5 conceptual capabilities.
+In the Sparkplug specification, an MQTT Broker is an indispensable component to incorporate the above 5 conceptual capabilities.

 First, the MQTT broker offers a pub-sub decoupling messaging architecture for various Sparkplug host systems and devices to operate independently.